tomas-fryza/vhdl-course/Labs/02-ise/README.md

 3. Follow instructions from Wiki, create a test bench, and [simulate your design](https://github.com/tomas-fryza/Digital-electronics-1/wiki/How-to-Simulate-Your-Design-in-ISE) in ISim simulator.

 4. Follow instructions from Wiki, create a constraints file, and [implement your design](XXXX) to CoolRunner-II CPLD starter board.
 See [schematic](../../Docs/coolrunner-ii_sch.pdf) or [reference manual](../../Docs/coolrunner-ii_rm.pdf) of the board and find out the connection of LD0, LD1, LD2, LD3 LEDs and BTN0, BTN1 push buttons.
-Modify the internal architecture of your design so that the pressed button represents log.
-1 and LED is turn off for log.
+Modify the internal architecture of your design so that a pressed button represents log.
+1 and a LED is turn off for log.
 0.

 ## Clean project and synchronize git